larscwallin/ExtractElements/README.md

 larscwallin.inx.extractelements version 0.1 extracts all selected SVG Elements to file and/or displayed as a string in the Inkscape GUI.

+UPDATE 130513
+* Added a clean up option using the scour.py extension.

 UPDATE 130512
 * Moved code from Gist to proper Repo